What is customer acquisition?

 Doing so will pay off.
 Research shows that companies who align sales and marketing, for example, save some 30% on their overall customer acquisition cost.

-We’ve already mentioned that your customer acquisition efforts should work alongside your customer retention strategy to help form a more circular sales funnel, but only 40% of organizations treat each strategy with equal weighting.
+We’ve already mentioned that your customer acquisition efforts should work alongside your customer retention strategy to help form a more circular sales funnel, but only 40% of organisations treat each strategy with equal weighting.
 Get it right, then, and you’ll stay ahead of the pack.

 What is a customer acquisition channel?